chingjunehao/chingjunehao.github.io/about.md

 I love travelling around to meet new people and trying out new things.

 I'm interested in the field of machine learning and deep learning.
-I have took Machine Learning course that offered by Andrew Ng on Coursera, currently taking fast.ai free course to learn the practical deep learning.
+I have took Machine Learning course that offered by Andrew Ng on Coursera, currently taking [fast.ai](http://www.fast.ai/)to learn the practical deep learning.

 ### Courses I'd highly recommend